rifkisetiawan0101/Cikini-Ke-Gondangdia/README.md

-# 🚆🐾 Cikini to Gondangdia 🐾🚆
+# 🚆🐾 Cikini ke Gondangdia 🐾🚆

 ## Overview
-🎮✨ “Cikini to Gondangdia” is a casual game that combines train driving simulation with parallax scrolling visuals.
+🎮✨ “Cikini ke Gondangdia” is a casual game that combines train driving simulation with parallax scrolling visuals.
 Players are tasked with delivering passengers in the form of cats 🐱 from Cikini Station to Gondangdia Station.
 With a cheerful feel and dynamic visual effects, this game presents a colorful and fun train driving experience.
 Each trip awards points that can be used to increase train and station capacity, creating a simple management challenge. 🎮✨

 ## 🛠️ How To Install
 1. Download and install [Processing](https://processing.org/download/).